Self-Hosted Local AI Ecosystem Guide (2026)

 |---|---|---|---|---|

-| Open WebUI | Win, macOS, Linux | OpenAI-style endpoints, Ollama, llama.cpp, vLLM, TGI, LM Studio | Extensible default; channels + DMs, KB/RAG, tools; custom BSD-3-based license (v0.6.6+). | (Open WebUI ) |
+| Open WebUI | Win, macOS, Linux | OpenAI-style endpoints, Ollama, llama.cpp, vLLM, TGI, LM Studio | “Gold standard” self-hosted ChatGPT-style UI: multi-user accounts, RAG/knowledge bases, and Functions/plugins. | (Open WebUI ) |

-| SillyTavern | Win, macOS, Linux | KoboldAI/KoboldCpp, text-gen-webui, Ollama, OpenAI-style | RP and character tools | |
+| SillyTavern | Win, macOS, Linux | KoboldAI/KoboldCpp, text-gen-webui, Ollama, OpenAI-style | Roleplay/creative focus with character cards and world/lore tooling. | |

-| LibreChat | Win, macOS, Linux | OpenAI-style endpoints | Team features; custom endpoints | (LibreChat ) |
+| LibreChat | Win, macOS, Linux | OpenAI-style endpoints | Power-user friendly; broad local/cloud API support and high customization. | (LibreChat ) |

 | Kobold Lite | Any browser | KoboldAI/KoboldCpp, AI Horde | Zero-install client | (lite.koboldai.net , GitHub ) |